Universiteit Leiden

 Academic career

 Maria Yazdanbakhsh obtained her BSc from King’s College London, and her MSc from London School of Hygiene and Tropical Medicine.
 She did her PhD at University of Amsterdam in 1987 and a post-doctoral fellowship at Imperial College London.
-Thereafter, she became a researcher at Leiden University, and moved along the academic line of assistant, then associate professor.
+Thereafter, she became a researcher at Leiden University, and moved along the academic line of assistant, then associate professor to full professor.

 She developed strong collaborations with academic centers in South East Asia and in Africa.
 She contributed to capacity building and training of medical and biomedical researchers who obtained their PhDs in Leiden University and moved back to their countries to contribute to scientific research.
-This has created an extensive network, that work together, making it possible to conduct numerous comparative population studies that lead to discoveries with short and long terms impact on regional health.
+This has created an extensive network, that work together, making it possible to perform comparative population studies that lead to discoveries with short and long terms impact on regional health.

 In 2005, she was appointed as a professor at Leiden University Medical Center.
 Shortly thereafter she became the head of department of Parasitology where basic and clinical scientists work together to understand host-parasite interactions at the molecular, cellular and population level.
 The knowledge gained is being applied to achieve the Department’s mission of contributing to 1) development of effective vaccines against parasitic diseases, 2) identification of parasite-derived immune modulatory molecules to control inflammatory diseases, and 3) improved diagnostics.
+She was asked to head Leiden University Center for Infectious Diseases (LUCID), a new department that is unique in that it has all activities surrounding infectious diseases, microorganisms and parasites as well as commensals under one roof.

 In 2017, she was invited lecturer on Dies Natalis with a lecture entitled “Van parasitisme naar mutualisme” (From parasitism to mutualism).